-If I could sum up my beliefs in just a few words, I’d say that I believe in living simply: eating foods from the earth, making thoughtful choices, slowing down, and doing what makes you really happy.
+If I could sum up my beliefs in just a few words, I’d say that I believe in living intuitively, eating mindfully, slowing down, and doing what makes you really happy.

 My mission in life has always been to do what I love as much as possible.
 When I was younger I remember trying to decide between pursuing graphic design, culinary arts, and nutrition.
 I’ve always loved art and design and I grew up with an innate interest in health and the human body, but after several life changes (and epiphanies) at the age of 18, I found myself on an unexpected path of simple, natural living.
 These passions led me to become a Certified Holistic Nutritionist in 2012.